NightProxy/DayDream/README.md

 ## Deployment

 > [!WARNING]
-> DayDream X cannot be hosted on static web hosting platforms such as Netlify, Github Pages, or Cloudflare Pages.
+> DayDream X cannot be hosted on static web hosting platforms such as Netlify, GitHub Pages, or Cloudflare Pages.

 ### Installation & Setup